Last updated: 13 August 2025

 What is the EU Settled Status scheme?

 This page of the Toolkit provides an outline of the EUSS.
-If you would like more information, the charity Settled provides information, advice and support services to help EU citizens who have made a home in the UK.
+If you would like more information and advice, the charity Settled provides information, and support services to help EU citizens who have made a home in the UK.
 Their website has plenty of resources and answers to frequently asked questions (FAQs) which you can access here.

 Who can apply?

 If you were in the UK before 11pm on 31 December 2020, in most circumstances the deadline to apply to the Settled Status scheme was 30 June 2021.
 The deadlines for family members to apply depends on the circumstances – read more here.
-If you entered the UK after 11pm on 31 December 2020, the standard immigration process will apply to you.
+If you are an EEA national and you entered the UK after 11pm on 31 December 2020, the standard immigration process will apply to you.

-Although the deadline to apply to the EUSS was 30 June 2021, you can still apply if that deadline did not apply to you, or you have “reasonable grounds” for not applying by the deadline.
+Although the deadline to apply to the EUSS was 30 June 2021, it may be possible to apply if that deadline did not apply to you (for example if you are a family member of an EEA national living in the UK), or you have “reasonable grounds” for not applying by the deadline.
 See below for reasons a late application may be considered.

 If your family members were with you in the UK before 11pm on 31 December 2020, or were outside of the UK but their relationship with you began before 31 December 2020, they may also apply under the Settled Status scheme.
 For more information on what qualifies as a durable partner under the EUSS, read this blog by Free Movement here.